Last Updated on February 17, 2022 by Mark Ferguson

 I have completed a lot of house flips and bought many rental properties.
-Over the years, I have established many private-money relationships.
+Over the years, I have used a lot of private money for real estate investments.
 Some of the people who work with me are amazed at how much money people are willing to lend me!
 I was able to attract private-money lenders by being trustworthy, being transparent, and putting myself out in the public eye.
 I don’t have a fancy presentation or a secret list of lenders.
 I am myself and honest about everything I do.
 It is not easy to attract private money, especially when just starting out, but it can be a game changer if you are a real estate investor.

 What is private money?

 The first thing I want to talk about is what private money is.
 There is a lot of confusion about hard money and private money.
 The biggest problem is that hard-money lenders started calling themselves private-money lenders in order to get more business.

 A hard-money lender is a company that lends money to real estate investors.
 They usually lend from 8 to 15%, and the terms are less than one year.
 The loans are meant for house flipping but can be used for rental properties that are refinanced quickly as well.
 Hard-money lenders usually require an appraisal, have loan fees, underwriting, and a loan approval process.
 Hard-money loans can be a pain.
 They have a lot of fees, and the lenders can change their minds at any time with no real repercussions.

 Private money comes from a person who lends money to another person.
 When I borrow private money, it is not from a company that specializes in lending money—it is from someone I know.
 I have at least 6 people I borrow money from.
 Some are friends, some are family, some are investors I know, and some are strangers who found me online.
 Private-money lenders often have no fees, require no underwriting, and most likely do not need an appraisal or valuation.